 a.
-Reduced work schedule family and medical leave is available for: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness. h In the ages of foreseashle reduced work schedule leave, the appleves must schedule the leave to
+Reduced work schedule family and medical leave is available for: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness. b.
+In the case of foreseeable reduced work schedule leave, the employee must schedule the leave to